Iran reports largest spike in coronavirus as 147 more die

 In Pakistan, Foreign Minister Shah Mahmood Qureshi, who this week visited China along with the country’s president Arif Alvi, said he is protectively quarantining himself on his physician’s advice.

 Batrawy reported from Dubai, United Arab Emirates.
-Associated Press writers Aron Heller in Jerusalem, Samya Kullab in Baghdad, Munir Ahmed in Islamabad, Pakistan and Samy Magdy in Cairo contributed to this report.
+Associated Press writers Amir Vahdat in Terhan, Iran; Aron Heller in Jerusalem, Samya Kullab in Baghdad, Munir Ahmed in Islamabad and Samy Magdy and Noha El-Hennawy in Cairo contributed to this report.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.